iidachihiro/AutoPUT/README.md

 ### Run

-We provide a script for one-command-line.
+We provide a script for one-line-command.
 You can use AutoPUT with ease as below.

 1. For detecting CUTs to be parameterized.